-Applying for admissions to Pope John Paul II High School is a three-step process.
+Applying for admissions to Pope John Paul II High School is a simple online process.

 STEP 1: Visit us by scheduling a campus tour.

 Interested students and families are encouraged to begin their admissions process by visiting the high school for a personal tour conducted by John Grossman, your admissions point-of-contact.
 You will get an in-depth tour that can help with your decision.

 STEP 2: Apply online.

 Once you are ready to apply, start the online application below.
 If you don’t have a computer, call the office and we will arrange a solution to get your information into our system.